 Most women are seeing western medical providers throughout their pregnancy and postpartum so treatment of postpartum anxiety and depression typically takes a western approach with prescriptions like Zoloft and other anti-depression medications.
 For many women, they don't want to take this route (especially as the first approach) and are seeking natural and herbal treatment for postpartum anxiety but may not know who to turn to or have been told this isn't the best approach.

 I believe you, Mom, and you, Dad, are intelligent human beings that can make informed decisions.
-If you're hearing, you're seeking treatment or being active in seeking help for your condition.
+If you're reading this, you're seeking treatment or being active in seeking help for your condition.
 Not all families are lucky enough to know that what they're experiencing as postpartum anxiety and depression is anything other than expected and normal.
-We've made western mothers and parents believe they should be able to handle life with a baby that is supposed to be exhausting and that baby blues are expected.
+We've made western mothers and parents believe they should be able to handle life with a baby, that it is supposed to be exhausting, and that baby blues are expected.
 I'm calling B.S.

 Baby blues are sometimes the first sign that something is wrong.
 A mother and father should be nothing other than happy and fairly rested after they have the baby.
 If they're not, and this doesn't quickly change, postpartum anxiety and depression are the next step.
 We don't wait until the last straw.
 We take a holistic preventative approach and then treat with the first signs of any issue.
 The fact that western medicine is typically the treatment, however, makes it all that more difficult to accept help since the prescriptions come with side effects like severe depression and suicidal thoughts, nausea, headache, constipation, insomnia, seizure, hallucinations...
 Not really the type of first treatment anyone expects.
 So while these medications may have their place and time, there are a world of options moms have for natural treatments with postpartum anxiety and depression as well as baby blues and prevention.